3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ## Markdown Table Colorize

-OhmineDT has been styling for the Markdown Table Colorize plugin, please make sure you are already installed this plugin to get it work.
+OhmineDT has been styling for the Markdown Table Colorize plugin, please make sure you have already installed this plugin to get it work.

-Markdown table syntax sometimes can be very messey when too much information within the table.
+Markdown table syntax sometimes can be very messy when too much information is within the table.
 Thanks to the Markdown Table Colorize plugin, I can create a better style for the markdown table now!

-After installed the Markdown Table Colorize plugin, you will see the markdown table syntax is look like below:
+After installing the Markdown Table Colorize plugin, you will see what the markdown table syntax looks like below:

 ![markdown_table_colorize_smaple](https://user-images.githubusercontent.com/86870826/142474807-57d5fede-86e3-478c-bb35-7ce990ab15ce.png)

-- Separating table rows to independent sections
+- Separating table rows into independent sections
 - Use colored letters as a column mark
 - Support up to 20 columns table

 **Use Tips:**

-I would like to share you the steps of how I create a markdown table.
-And this steps is perfect for using with this plugin style.
+I would like to share with you the steps of how I create a markdown table.
+And these steps are perfect for use with this plugin style.

 First to create the table structure: